13 Electrolyte Drinks and Their Benefits - Dr. Axe

 Conclusion

 • Electrolytes (including sodium, magnesium, calcium, phosphorus and chloride) are minerals that we must get from our diets regularly since they have many roles.
-We lose them when we sweat a lot and from urinating, vomiting, diarrhea or being hungover.
+We lose them when we sweat a lot as well as from urinating, vomiting, diarrhea or being hungover.

 • Electrolyte drinks help replenish these minerals and prevent side effects liken fatigue, cramps, weakness and headaches.
 These can come in premixed liquid form, tablet or powder form.